pantheon-systems/documentation/source/content/guides/new-dashboard/workspace-billing/02-subscriptions.md

 ### Change Site Plan

 You can upgrade and change site plans.
 Upgrades will change your site's resources and access to features immediately.
 The card associated with your site will be charged a prorated amount for the remainder of the current billing period.
-You can view site plan changes from the actions menu
+You can view site plan changes from the actions menu.

 Site plan downgrades will change your site's resources and access to features immediately.
 Beginning on the next billing cycle, the associated card will be charged for the new site plan.
 No prorated refunds or credits will be issued for site downgrades.